drag

 WORDS BY JASMINE WALLIS

-After waiting for what feels like forever, the second season of Netflix’s spicy period drama Bridgerton has finally arrived.
-And now it’s gone because I devoured it in a day.
+After waiting for what feels like forever, the next season of Netflix’s spicy period drama Bridgerton has finally arrived and is already breaking audience records.
 What can I say?
 It’s evident we all have a real penchant for Regency-era couples.

-And Bridgerton – it’s a real bodice-ripper.
+And Bridgerton is a real bodice-ripper.
 There’s something about our current milieu and period dramas that just seems to fit.
-Perhaps it’s all the tension, frustration and enforced societal rules these films depict that’s resonating with us?
+Perhaps it’s all the tension, frustration and suppression of women’s rights these films depict that resonate with us?

 Interested to hear how others navigate the world?
 Head to our Life section.

-Whatever it is, if you’ve already torn through the entire season (guilty as charged) and would like to continue indulging in a bit of corset-laden escapism, I’ve compiled my top period film picks below.
+Whatever it is, if you’ve already torn all the Bridgerton available (guilty as charged) and would like to continue indulging in a bit of corset-laden escapism, I’ve compiled my top period picks below.

 Belle